Thursday of Week 5 of Lent – Gospel

 Jesus continues to challenge the Jews about his identity, and they continue to misunderstand the real meaning of what he says.

-Whoever keeps my word will never see death.
+Very truly, I tell you, whoever keeps my word will never see death.

 This they can only understand in a literal sense.

 But they do see the implication of the words that Jesus is claiming to be more than Abraham or any of the prophets.
-And they ask: “Who do you make yourself out to be?”
-This was the same question they asked of John the Baptist (John 1:22) who gave a very different answer.
+And they ask:

-Jesus makes it perfectly clear to them by talking of his “Father”, and then saying that the Father is the one they call “our God”.
+Jesus makes it perfectly clear to them by talking of his “Father” and then saying that the Father is the one they call “our God”.
 But he continues by saying that they do not know the Father, although they may think they do.
 And they do not know the Father because they do not know Jesus.
 Jesus, however, knows him and keeps his word.
 Then comes the supreme provocation:

-“They took up stones to throw at him…” The Pharisees were not able actually to carry out their plan to kill him because his “time” had not yet come.
+But they were not able actually to carry out their plan to kill him because his “time” had not yet come.
 Then come words of prophetic significance:

-Jesus hid himself and left the Temple.
+Jesus hid himself and went out of the temple…

 It is a striking summary of Jesus’ role.